-- Taking Personal Stock: This high school process is first and foremost parent- and student-driven.
-Parent and student high school data collection and decision-making should be based on many criteria - student's academics, social setting, finances, location, student's interests, etc.
+- Taking Personal Stock: This high school process is parent- and student-driven.
+High school decision-making should be based on many criteria - student's academics, social setting, finances, location, student's interests, etc.

 - Academic Readiness: Classroom academic development and preparation of students for high school. (entrance exam preparation, time management/executive functioning, curriculum development, test scores/grades)